-Jan Ramsey started OffBeat and its associated entities more than two decades ago as an effort to improve and expand local music culture and business.
-Known for her scathing “Mojo Mouth” essays, Jan has been a music activist since the early 1980s, loves local culture and lives down the street from the H&R Bar — which was blown away by Katrina — just to prove it.
-She is a native New Orleanian and a (former) good Catholic girl.
+Jan Ramsey started OffBeat and its associated entities over three decades ago as an effort to improve and expand local music culture and business.
+Known for her scathing “Mojo Mouth” essays, Jan has been a music activist since the early 1980s, loves local music and culture, and is most turned on by making sure music is in the forefront of the minds of everyone who lives here or wishes they live here.
+She is a native New Orleanian and a (former) good Catholic girl…and she used to have flaming red hair, which is now snow white.
 Email Jan

 Managing Editor, Business Manager